-These frequently asked questions can provide campers and their families with more information about Camp Discovery.
+These frequently asked questions provide campers and their families with more information about Camp Discovery.

 Q: What is Camp Discovery?

-Camp Discovery is for young people ages 8-16 who have a chronic skin condition and offers a summer camping experience unlike any they've had before.
+Camp Discovery is for young people ages 8-16 who have chronic skin conditions.
+It offers a summer camping experience unlike any they've had before.

 Q: How much will it cost for my child to attend Camp Discovery?